Back to UI Testing Handbook

 };

 It's unrealistic to manually review the entire Storybook whenever you make a change.
 Storybook test runner automates that process.
-It's a standalone utility—powered by Playwright—that runs all your interactions tests and catches broken stories.
+It's a standalone utility—powered by Playwright—that runs all your tests and catches broken stories.

 Start the test runner (in a separate terminal window):